FUNCTIONS : MISSION/VISION : PLEDGE : ORGANIZATION

 MISSION AND VISION

-"To exercise administrative control and operational supervision over the PNP, with the end view of ensuring a highly capable, effective and credible police service"
+"We exercise administrative control and operational supervision over the PNP, with the end in view of ensuring a highly capable, effective and credible police service"

 With the guidance of the Almighty, we do hereby solemnly swear to:

 A - Adhere to the values of honesty, integrity and dedication;

 P - Provide efficient, effective and responsive service;

 O - Obey and respect rule of law;

 L - Listen to client concerns;

 C - Commit ourselves to the principles of transparency and accountability

 O - Oversee the implementation of the Commission's policies and programs for the PNP;

 M - Mold a civilian police organization that promotes community welfare.